Ekstazaa/diy-audio-amp/input-stage/design-notes.md

 ## Input stage configurations

 For the input stage, the most common solution is a differential pair.
 The main advantage of this configuration is the ability to apply negative feedback, which can be used to compensate for various non-idealities.
 To keep the design simple, I implemented a basic differential pair with a current mirror as the active load, along with one improvement.
-I believe this setup will be sufficient for the goals of this project.
-I think it will be enought for this project.
+I believe this setup will be sufficient for the goals of this project and enought.

 ## JFET vs BJT